 - High-quality images for display on TV screens, in the agreed formats

-- Regional & National radio services are eligible to update TV images on a monthly basis, as part of the Service offering
+- All radio services are eligible to update TV images on a monthly basis, as part of the Service offering

-- Community & Local radio service TV images may be updated on a per-occasion basis at the agreed rates as shown on the UK Radio Portal website.
+- Radio services requiring TV image updates at a frequency greater than monthly may do so at the agreed rates as shown on the UK Radio Portal website.

 - Images for display on the UKRP website and/or other UKRP service platforms, in the agreed formats

 - Provide UKRP with Advance Notice of no less than 2 Business Days of any likely demand peaks

 - Operational and Technical contacts in accordance with this Agreement, and as outlined in Schedule 4, and may be updated from time to time

 THE UKRP SERVICE